Waltsuuuu/get_next_line/README.md

 - Number of bytes read by the latest `read()` call.

 `char *temp_stash*`
-- Temporary pointer used to store the result of appending `buf` to `stash`, before assigning the resulyt back to `stash`.
+- Temporary pointer used to store the result of appending `buf` to `stash`, before assigning the result back to `stash`.
 Prevents memory leaks when updating `stash`.

 **Logic**